rotiyan/ttXRivet/README.md

 RIVET (Robust Independant Verification of Experiment and Theory) is a tool to validate montecarlo samples.
-RIVET encapsulates the generator dependancies in the HepMC records behind a robust object oriented interface wchich is as close to what one might end up seeing in the detector.
+RIVET encapsulates the generator dependancies in the HepMC records behind a robust object oriented interface.

 The current package does validation studies for ttbar + vector bosons. it produces output files wchich are in .yoda format which can be converted to root format with `yoda2root`.

 # Checking out package and setting up
-Setup the latest MCProd Cache:

 ```
 git clone https://:@gitlab.cern.ch:8443/narayan/pmg-rivet.git